-I'm Ruby Tandoh and I'm a food writer who loves fast food.
-In this column, I'll review Britain's best-loved junk food chains, revelling in the joys of a 99p Chicken Mayo and giving my professional take on pressing issues like whether McDonald's or Burger King does the best shake and exactly how hot the Nando's spice scale goes.
+I'm Ruby Tandoh, I'm a food writer, and I love fast food.
+In this column, I'll review Britain's best-loved junk food chains, revelling in the joys of a 99p Chicken Mayo and giving my professional take on pressing issues like whether McDonald's or Burger King does the best shake and exactly how spicy the Nando's spice scale goes.

 What is it?
 McDonald's